After a period of separation, I got back to some good people, a region, and an activity.

 It was fantastic.
 Yet, there was another point of interest in front of us that we anticipated with excitement: an old water reservoir where we wanted to swim.

 That is another thing I miss in Belgium.
 Not that there wouldn't be any body of water, far from it, but the local relationship with open water swimming is rather complicated.
-It is forbidden unless there is a coast guard nearby, which is only available at quite limited places and times.
-I get it, nobody wants people drowning, but Belgium completely offshored the responsibility from individuals to the authorities.
+It is forbidden unless a coast guard is nearby, which is only available at quite limited places and times.
+I get it; nobody wants people drowning, but Belgium completely offshored the responsibility from individuals to the authorities.
 I prefer letting people be responsible for their own risk, a model many other countries have successfully employed, including Czechia.
 So, we could swim by ourselves without breaking the law, and we enjoyed the heck of it.
 The final descent into the sunset with the wind in our faces and the steady hum of tires munching gravel added a great conclusion to the day.

 Thanks for reading!
 If you liked this article, you might also like these posts about riding: